shingarov/Cuis-Smalltalk-CarryClocks/README.md

 How do computers "think" at all?
 How does a boolean logic circuit calculate a simple arithmetic sum such as "3+4"?
-The answer is, of course, carying between digits.
+The answer is, of course, carrying between digits.

 Can we explain all this -- carrying and its significance -- to an eight-year-old?